11 Paralympic Gold Medals, 6 times winner of London Wheelchair Marathon

 Having proved her deft touch on the notoriously fast Whistler track in the previous year’s World Cup, Amy dominated the Vancouver event – leading from start to finish.
 Blessed with an exceptionally fast start, a legacy from her days as a 400m runner, and fearless determination, Amy and Arthur (her sled) set two track records to finish more than 0.5 seconds ahead of her closest competitor.

-Amy retired from the sport in Spring 2012 but her contribution to British Skeleton was rewarded in May 2013 as she was announced as the first ever Vice President of the sport, a position which will enable her to pass on her expertise to the next generation of Winter Olympians alongside her wider role as British Olympic Association Ambassador
+Amy retired from the sport in Spring 2012 but her contribution to British Skeleton was rewarded in May 2013 as she was announced as the first ever Vice President of the sport, a role which will enable her to pass on her expertise to the next generation of Winter Olympians.

-Not one to rest on her laurels, following retirement Amy immersed herself into the world of Rally driving and was co-driver for Sky Sports News F1 analyst Tony Jardine during the 2013 season, making three finishes in a row to qualify for her international co-driving license.
+Not one to rest on her laurels, in 2013 Amy immersed herself in the world of Rally driving and was co-driver for Sky Sports News F1 analyst Tony Jardine during the season, making three finishes in a row to qualify for her international co-driving license.
 In November 2013 together achieving the ultimate goal and competing in the International Wales GB.
 Tony and Amy put in an impressive performance coming 1st in their class and 26th overall.

 Youngest person to stand at both ‘Tops of the World’